top of page

 ResearchGate

-Master's student in the Graduate Program in Environmental Sciences at the Universidade Comunitária da Região de Chapecó (UNOCHAPECÓ).
-He is interested in Biogeography and Pre-Columbian archeology.
+Ph.D. candidate and Master’s degree holder in Environmental Sciences at the Universidade Comunitária da Região de Chapecó (UNOCHAPECÓ).
+Graduate in Biological Sciences from the same institution.
+His interests include Biogeography and Pre-Columbian archaeology.

 E-mail